Colorado Heat Pump Rebates & Incentives (2026)

 DRCOG Power Ahead Colorado (Denver metro)

 The rebate is $1,500 per Energy Star cold-climate certified heat pump — ducted or ductless.
 No income limits.
 The program plans to issue 40,000+ rebates through 2029.
+As of early June 2026 the rebate was not yet accepting applications; DRCOG has said eligibility will be based on the project install date once the program opens.

 ⚠ Power Ahead does not stack with HEAR